 Many individuals have been recognized and honored with Mellon bronze portrait busts, including Pope John Paul II and George H.W.
 Bush.
 More recently, Mr. Mellon's portrait of President Barack Obama was selected by the 2009 Presidential Inaugural Committee to appear on the front of the 2009 Official Presidential Inaugural Medal.

 The Wallace H. Coulter Foundation is dedicated to improving health care through medical research and engineering.
-Through its partnership with ASH, the Foundation has supported numerous programs that further this mission, with an emphasis on funding programs in areas of the world with limited resources.
-To learn more about the Foundation, visit http://www.whcf.org/.
+Through its partnership with ASH, the foundation has supported numerous programs that further this mission, with an emphasis on funding programs in areas of the world with limited resources.
+To learn more about the Wallace H. Coulter Foundation, visit www.whcf.org.

 back to top